johnschimmel/NodeJS-with-ExpressJS-and-MongoDB/README.md

 ---------------

-To run locally and deploy to Heroku follow the instructions here http://devcenter.heroku.com/articles/node-js
+To deploy to Heroku and use the Heroku Add-on services we need to have an App created.
+Follow the instructions here http://devcenter.heroku.com/articles/node-js

 *   Install Heroku toolbelt if you do not already have it installed
 *   Create a new App on Heroku with the following command

     heroku create --stack cedar

 This creates a new App on Heroku and adds a remote path to your Git repository.

 ---------------

+## Add and configure MongoLabs

 ### Add the MongoLabs add-ons
 To add MongoLabs as your MongoDB provider run the following command in terminal.
 This will add the free starter plan MongoLabs offers to Heroku users.
 Be sure you have verified your Heroku account http://www.heroku.com/verify